xenondevs/Docs/docs/nova/addon/blocks/making-a-tileentity.md

         private val outputInventory = getInventory("output", 1)
         ```

         You can also give these inventories update handlers.
-For example if an item is removed, print "Item removed" to
+For example: if an item is removed, print "Item removed" to
         the console:

         ```kotlin